Pupils will develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.

 Implementation

-We use the Rising Stars scheme of work to teach our children science.
-Rising Stars puts working scientifically at the heart of our curriculum with 6 flexible units for every year, each containing exciting new experiments, investigation and STEAM content.
+We use the Primary Science Scheme of Work from The Education People to teach our children science.
+The scheme puts working scientifically at the heart of our curriculum with 6 flexible units for every year, each containing exciting new experiments, investigation and STEM content.

 We involve problem solving opportunities that allow children to find out for themselves.
 Pupils are encouraged to ask their own questions and are given opportunities to use their scientific skills to facilitate discovery.
 This curiosity is celebrated within the classroom.